Here is video of the speeches made on 3rd July at SAAM’s unveiling ceremony for our Epic Flight Centenary Vickers Vimy mural project.

-You can download the program and competition details by clicking on the image at left.
+You can download the publisher’s advance information sheet by clicking on the image at left.

 Props, Jets and Rotors’ 18th Annual Aviation Scale Model Display & Competition will be on at SAAM on 10th-11th August 2019.
 Put it in your diaries and download the program by clicking on the image at left, or go to our Events page!